espressoAndCode/good_driver_docs/README.md

-# Good Driver Rewards App
+# Good (Truck) Driver Incentive Program

 ## Project Description

+This project is a minimum viable product (MVP) software application for the trucking industry designed to incentivize improvement of road safety from truck drivers.

-Your company has been hired by an entrepreneur to build a software system for the trucking industry.
-Specifically, an application that can be used to incentivize the improvement of truck drivers.
-Your client wants to sell a software service to the companies that hire truck drivers (referred to as sponsors below).
-These companies hire drivers.
-To encourage better driving, the companies are going to award points to drivers for behaviors they want to encourage; and possibly take away points for bad behaviors.
-The program is much like many reward programs where you earn points for doing things the rewarder wants you to do.
-In this application, the sponsors will maintain a catalog of (think Amazon, but much smaller) where the drivers can redeem their points.
-Since your entrepreneurial client has no revenue flow, you’re doing this project “on spec” for a percentage of future redemptions (which means you really want to know how bought what for how much).
+This is a software-as-a-service (SaaS) application that can be marketed to companies that hire truck drivers, and who are referred to as sponsors below.
+Like most reward programs, the user earns points for engaging in a desired behavior.
+To encourage better driving, the sponsor companies can award points to drivers for behaviors that they want to encourage, and possibly deduct points for bad behaviors.
+This application allows the sponsors to maintain a catalog of products from which the drivers can redeem their points.